jonigl/mcp-client-for-ollama/README.md

 #### MCP Server Configuration:

 - `--mcp-server`, `-s`: Path to one or more MCP server scripts (.py or .js).
 Can be specified multiple times.
 - `--mcp-server-url`, `-u`: URL to one or more SSE or Streamable HTTP MCP servers.
 Can be specified multiple times.
+See [Common MCP endpoint paths](#common-mcp-endpoint-paths) for typical endpoints.
 - `--servers-json`, `-j`: Path to a JSON file with server configurations.
+See [Server Configuration Format](#server-configuration-format) for details.
 - `--auto-discovery`, `-a`: Auto-discover servers from Claude's default config file (default behavior if no other options provided).

 > [!TIP]